zain2525/Computer-Vision-CNN-with-TensorFlow/README.md

 import matplotlib.pyplot as plt
 ```

-## Import the data and become one with it. {#import-the-data-and-become-one-with-it}
+## Import the data and become one with it.

 Download the data from google drive.